Chas McCormick Preview, Player Props: Astros vs. Tigers

 Chas McCormick At The Plate

-- McCormick has driven home a run in 27 games this year (31.0%), including more than one RBI in 19.5% of his games and producing three or more of his team's runs on six occasions..
+- McCormick has had at least one RBI in 31.8% of his games this year (28 of 88), with more than one RBI 18 times (20.5%).
+He has also accounted for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.